 To tidy it up, you need to run a default program Disk Defragmentor.

-But it require you to initiate it.
+But it requires you to initiate it.
 Although you can create a schedule to let it run automatically, it probably would bog down your resources when you most need it.